mapbender/mapbender-starter/CONTRIBUTING.md

 This workflow is deprecated.

-This approach has been used a long time to develop and distribute Mapbender.

-Due to the course complexity and many changes in diverse [bundles], located in different sub-modules, it was decided to change the development workflow to composer packages named as [modules].
+This approach has been used a long time to develop and distribute [Mapbender], but due to the course complexity and many changes in diverse [bundles], located in different sub-modules, without [versioning], it was decided to change the development workflow to [composer] packages named as [modules].

 ## Definition